rust-lang/rfcs/text/0000-stable-wakers.md

 In both cases, `core::task::RawWaker` and `core::task::RawWakerVTable` would be annotated with `#[repr(C)]` to ensure stable field ordering.
 Consideration may be taken as to which field order is more likely to help with the niche optimization of sum-types, but the likelihood of storing `Waker` or its fields in non-`Option` sum types is low, making this a low priority task.

 The issue remains: the v-table being constructed from `extern "rust" fn`s, which are FFI-unsafe, where two approaches may be taken.

-## Small API breakage

-By replacing the `extern "rust" fn` by a stable calling convention (such as `extern "C"`) in the types required for `RawWakerVTable::new`, we would introduce a small, but easily fixable (authors would simply have to annotate their function declarations with the appropriate calling convention) API-break in the API.
-However, this method has the benefits of keeping `RawWakerVTable` as simple as it currently is.

-This API break would however cause massive build-failures if introduced hastily.

-## No API breakage

-An alternative would be to keep the `extern "rust" fn`s in the API, but add automatically constructed function call adapters to `RawWakerVTable`'s fields:
+A solution to this would be to add automatically constructed function call adapters to `RawWakerVTable`'s fields:
 ```rust
 #[repr(C)]
 pub struct RawWakerVTable {